treydock/mock_tools/README.md

 * Configure to be much more flexible and not require editing of variables to change script's behavior
 * Better error handling
+* Expand to create repos for CentOS and RHEL (coding is done just have to merge from another script)

 Additional features can be requested via the issue tracker